-The registration statement of which this prospectus forms a part covers the issuance of 5,424,524 shares of Common Stock issuable upon exercise of the Transaction Warrants and the offering and resale of an aggregate of 39,817,764 shares of Common Stock by the Selling Securityholders.
+The registration statement of which this prospectus forms a part covers the resale of an aggregate of 45,272,288 shares of Common Stock by the Selling Securityholders.
 The Selling Securityholders will determine the timing, pricing and rate at which they sell the shares being registered for resale on the registration statement of which this prospectus forms a part into the public market.
 As of October 20, 2023, the shares being registered for resale, assuming all shares were outstanding following the conversion of the Convertible Notes, represented approximately 53.7% of the total number of shares outstanding, based on the number of shares of Common Stock outstanding as of October 20, 2023.
 Significant sales of shares of Common Stock pursuant to this prospectus or otherwise may have negative pressure on the public trading price of our Common Stock and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that sales may have on the prevailing market price of our Common Stock and warrants.

 Furthermore, pursuant to the registration rights agreement entered into in connection with the Business Combination, certain stockholders can demand that we register their registrable securities under certain circumstances and also have piggyback registration rights for these securities in connection with certain registrations of securities that we undertake.
-We also granted the certain registration rights to the investors party to the Securities Purchase Agreement, which are intended to be partially satisfied by the registration statement of which this prospectus forms a part.
+We also granted certain registration rights to the investors party to the Securities Purchase Agreement, which are intended to be partially satisfied by the registration statement of which this prospectus forms a part.